popjam/Reddit-Newsletter/SETUP.md

    - The setup wizard will configure email, Reddit settings, and **automatically set up daily scheduling**
 4. **Generate newsletter**: `npm start`

-> **✨ New!** The setup wizard can now automatically configure daily scheduling for you on both Windows and Linux/macOS!

 ## Platform-Specific Instructions

 ### Windows Setup